Near Pittsburg in Crawford County, Kansas — The American Midwest (Upper Plains)

 Erected 1936 by Oceanic Hopkins Chapter, Daughters of the American Revolution.

 Location.
 37° 20.343′ N, 94° 42.296′ W. Marker is near Pittsburg, Kansas, in Crawford County.
 Marker is at the intersection of Bypass U.S. 69 and State Highway 171, on the right when traveling north on U.S. 69Bypass .
+Marker is accessed off Langdon Lane/220th Street.
 Touch for map.
-Marker is accessed off Langdon Lane/220th Street.
 Marker is in this post office area: Pittsburg KS 66762, United States of America.
+Touch for directions.

 More about this marker.
 The marker was moved to its present location by the Kansas Department of Transportation after it had been vandalized and roadway rerouting necessitated its removal from its original location.